 For more information about tail docking please read the factsheet below:

-Anti-Social Behaviour, Crime and Policing Bill 2013:
+Anti-Social Behaviour, Crime and Policing Act 2014:

 From 1st March 2015 in Wales and 6th April 2016 in England, all dogs will need to be microchipped to allow local authorities to trace stray, abandoned or stolen dogs and reunite them with their owners.
 The legislation is also anticipated to help identify the owners of troublesome dogs.
 The penalty for failing to have your dog microchipped is a fine of up to £500.
 Microchipping has been compulsory in Northern Ireland since 2012.
+The Scottish Government has recently consulted on the proposal.

 While microchipping is recommended for all cat owners as well as dogs, there are no current plans to make microchipping compulsory for cats.